bampli/specs/content/docs/cyclo/stage.md

 ## State

 - **FREE**: Stage that requires Skills is created at Facility and available.
-- **ALLOCATION**: Stage is allocating Resources from Facility Infrastructure & Operation.
+- **ALLOC**: Stage is allocating Resources from Facility Infrastructure & Operation.
 - **SETUP**: Stage with Skills satisfied, preparing to initiate Production.
 - **READY**: Stage is ready for Production, getting the WiP.
 - **EXEC**: Stage is effectively transforming the WiP.